status-im/nimbus-eth2/docs/the_nimbus_book/src/optimistic-sync.md

 Both execution and consensus clients must be fully synced to perform validation duties - while optimistically synced, validator duties (attestation, sync committee and block production work) are skipped.

+!!! info "Running without execution client"
+    Nimbus continues to sync optimistically when the exection client is not available thanks to its built-in execution payload verifier.

+    This feature is available from `v23.1.0` onwards.
+A preview of the feature could be enabled with `--optimstic` in earlier versions - this flag is no longer needed.

 ## Identifying optimistic sync

 An optimistically synced node can be identified by examining the "Slot start" log message - when optimistically synced, the `sync` key will have a `/opt` suffix, indicating that it's waiting for the execution client to catch up: